Ferries from

 Ferry from Porto Torres to Civitavecchia

-Sardinia to Rome Ferry Offers and Discounts
+Sardinia to Rome ferry offers and discounts

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 How to book ferry tickets from Sardinia to Rome